goreleaser/goreleaser/www/docs/blog/posts/2022-02-20-azure-devops.md

 > Here is one first important steps: you need to disable the **release** step in
 > GoReleaser.
 > Azure DevOps does not work the same way as GitHub what releases concerns.
-> We handle the upload of the artefacts differently.
+> We handle the upload of the artifacts differently.

 If you need more infos, for the different settings and possibilities inside **GoReleaser**, head over to the official documentation